 1. Build an omnichannel customer engagement strategy

 9 out of 10 consumers want an omnichannel experience with seamless service between communication methods.
-Hence, businesses should build an omnichannel customer engagement strategy to deliver consistent service across all the channels.
+Hence, businesses should build an omnichannel customer engagement strategy to deliver consistent service across all channels.

 Customer engagement campaign: Oasis Fashion

 Oasis is a well-known fashion retail brand in the UK.
 They operate online and from physical stores around the world.
-But the most impressive part is how they integrated both the platforms all together to provide a complete omnichannel customer experience.
+But the most impressive part is how they integrated both platforms all together to provide a complete omnichannel customer experience.

 Oasis integrated all the customer touchpoints to bring a more unified experience.
-The carousel on their website homepage showing off the hottest items being purchased in-store.
+The carousel on their website homepage shows off the hottest items being purchased in-store.
 They also create a gallery of user-generated Instagram content encouraging customers to model the clothes they’ve bought.

 - Identify all the online and offline channels your customers hang out.